-An entrada published on Telegraph, a kind of block created by Telegram in which anybody can make an anonymous post, shares the images of alleged blood samples seen at the microscope to claim that “the blood cells [of vaccinated people] drastically changed in the following days'' after receiving the injection, and that “many strange nanoparticles appear in the blood just after the injection”.
+An entry published on Telegraph, a kind of blog created by Telegram in which anybody can make an anonymous post, shares the images of alleged blood samples seen at the microscope to claim that “the blood cells [of vaccinated people] drastically changed in the following days'' after receiving the injection, and that “many strange nanoparticles appear in the blood just after the injection”.
 This is FALSE.
 Vaccines do not have the ability to alter the shape of blood cells, nor do they contain nanoparticles other than the lipid pockets in which the messenger RNA in some types of vials.

 "The blood cells drastically changed in the days following [the vaccine injection]. [...]
 Countless strange nanoparticles (white specks) appear in the blood right after the injection.
 Your body will NEVER be able to detoxify itself of this and these nanoparticles will eventually enter into every cell in your body"

 The message comes with four photographs, three of which supposedly correspond to blood from people that have been vaccinated against covid-19, and a fourth one in which it is supposed that the person has not yet received the vaccines, analysed in a microscope to try to illustrate how the injections affects the blood cells.